DarkLord76865/2048-tools-rs/README.md

 assert!(!game.is_game_over());  // the game should not be over yet
 ```

 The AI is based on the [Monte Carlo algorithm](https://en.wikipedia.org/wiki/Monte_Carlo_algorithm), and uses parallelism to speed up the process.
+At depth of 10 000, AI achieves 1024 tile 100% of the time, 2048 tile 96% of the time, and 4096 tile 65% of the time.